ThePhiRatio/COS-598-Computer-Vision/README.md

 # COS-598-Computer-Vision
  Course work for COS 598.
-Demonstraights some knowledge of copmuter vision task like point cloud creation.
+Demonstrates some knowledge of computer vision task like point cloud creation.